lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 - NORTH (to Room 46): Basement
 - > "One back up lever for each Antechamber door has been installed in separate locations for redundancy."

-- Secondary: south lever in weight room
+- Secondary: south lever in weight room (may be behind suspicious brick wall)

 There is a hamster in the Bunk Room.